Welcome to Germany!

 The application process for universities in Germany varies depending on a few factors.
 If you have a European qualification, such as a baccalaureate or A-levels, then you will only need to prove you can speak German (unless you’re enrolling in a course taught in English) and you can then apply directly for a university-level course.

 Students with qualifications from outside Europe may have to take the Feststellungsprüfung (a qualification assessment examination).
-They can prepare for this examination in a Studienkolleg ( a foundation course or a preparatory class).
-High-achieving students may be able to bypass this.
+They can prepare for this examination in a Studienkolleg (a foundation course or a preparatory class).

 For most subjects, you can apply directly to the international office of the university.
 Alternatively, you can use uni-assist, a centralized admissions portal for international students.
 This is one of the services run by the German Academic Exchange Service (DAAD), the world’s largest funding organization supporting international student and academic mobility.